metacpan/metacpan-cpan-extracted/distros/P/Plack-Middleware-Statsd/README.md

 If your application is returning a status code that is not handled by [HTTP::Status](https://metacpan.org/pod/HTTP%3A%3AStatus), then the metrics may not be logged for that reponse.

+## psgix.informational

+This does not add a wrapper around the `psgix.informational` callback.
+If you are making use of it in your code, then you will need to add metrics logging yourself.

+# SUPPORT FOR OLDER PERL VERSIONS

+Since v0.6.0, the this module requires Perl v5.14 or later.

+If you need this module on Perl v5.10, please use one of the v0.5.x versions of this module.
+Significant bug or security fixes may be backported to those versions.

 # SEE ALSO